SuchitraYadav/Time-series-forecasting-for-stock-prediction-using-ARIMA-and-SARIMA/README.md

 #### ACF
 The correlation of the time series observations is calculated with values of the same series at previous times autocorrelation.

+### Autoregressive Integrated Moving Average (ARIMA)
+An autoregressive integrated moving average, or ARIMA, is a statistical analysis model that uses time series data to either better understand the data set or to predict future trends.

+A statistical model is autoregressive if it predicts future values based on past values.
+For example, an ARIMA model might seek to predict a stock's future prices based on its past performance or forecast a company's earnings based on past periods.

+An ARIMA model can be understood by outlining each of its components as follows:

+1. Autoregression (AR): refers to a model that shows a changing variable that regresses on its own lagged, or prior, values.
+2. Integrated (I): represents the differencing of raw observations to allow the time series to become stationary (i.e., data values are replaced by the difference between the data values and the previous values).
+3. Moving average (MA):  incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations.

+ARIMA Parameters

+Each component in ARIMA functions as a parameter with a standard notation.
+For ARIMA models, a standard notation would be ARIMA with p, d, and q, where integer values substitute for the parameters to indicate the type of ARIMA model used.
+The parameters can be defined as:

+1. p: the number of lag observations in the model, also known as the lag order.
+2. d: the number of times the raw observations are differenced; also known as the degree of differencing.
+3. q: the size of the moving average window, also known as the order of the moving average.

+How Does ARIMA Forecasting Work?

+ARIMA forecasting is achieved by plugging in time series data for the variable of interest.
+Statistical software will identify the appropriate number of lags or amount of differencing to be applied to the data and check for stationarity.
+It will then output the results, which are often interpreted similarly to that of a multiple linear regression model.

+ ### Seasonal Autoregressive Integrated Moving Average (SARIMA)

+SARIMA, which stands for Seasonal Autoregressive Integrated Moving Average, is a versatile and widely used time series forecasting model.
+It’s an extension of the non-seasonal ARIMA model, designed to handle data with seasonal patterns.
+SARIMA captures both short-term and long-term dependencies within the data, making it a robust tool for forecasting.
+It combines the concepts of autoregressive (AR), integrated (I), and moving average (MA) models with seasonal components.

+#### The Components of SARIMA

+To grasp SARIMA, let’s break down its components:

+1. Seasonal Component: The “S” in SARIMA represents seasonality, which refers to repeating patterns in the data.
+This could be daily, monthly, yearly, or any other regular interval.
+Identifying and modelling the seasonal component is a key strength of SARIMA.
+2. Autoregressive (AR) Component: The “AR” in SARIMA signifies the autoregressive component, which models the relationship between the current data point and its past values.
+It captures the data’s autocorrelation, meaning how correlated the data is with itself over time.
+3. Integrated (I) Component: The “I” in SARIMA indicates differencing, which transforms non-stationary data into stationary data.
+Stationarity is crucial for time series modelling.
+The integrated component measures how many differences are required to achieve stationarity.
+4. Moving Average (MA) Component: The “MA” in SARIMA represents the moving average component, which models the dependency between the current data point and past prediction errors.
+It helps capture short-term noise in the data.

+#### Seasonal Differencing

+Before we jump into SARIMA, it’s essential to understand seasonal differencing.
+Seasonal differencing is the process of subtracting the time series data by a lag that equals the seasonality.
+This helps remove the seasonal component and makes the data stationary, allowing for more straightforward modeling.
+Seasonal differencing is often denoted as “D” in SARIMA.

+### Evaluate the Model
+Let’s evaluate the forecasted sales values by comparing them to the observed sales data using two common metrics for this evaluation: Mean Absolute Error (MAE) and Mean Squared Error (MSE).

+1. MAE (Mean Absolute Error) measures the average absolute difference between the observed and forecasted values.
+It provides a simple and easily interpretable measure of the model’s accuracy.
+2. MSE (Mean Squared Error) measures the average of the squared differences between the observed and forecasted values.
+MSE gives more weight to large errors and is sensitive to outliers.
+3. Lower values indicate better performance.